Actindo-AG/Documentation/POS/UserInterface/01c_CashRegister.md

 ![Cash In](../../Assets/Screenshots/POS/Sales/CashRegister/CashIn.png "[Cash In]")

-The *Cash in* box is used, if you deposit cash in the pay desk without a purchase being made.
+The *Cash in* box is used to deposit sales-independent cash at the pay desk.
 In this case, you have to log that in the cash register.
 Note that this box is green to avoid confusion with the *Cash out* box.

 - *Description*
     Enter a short description of the cash in.